 3) At Newcastle Emlyn rugby field’s car park, 500m upstream of the road bridge on river right.

-4) At Cenarth Fall’s car park below the bridge on the right hand bank.
+4) At Cenarth Fall’s car park above the bridge on the River right hand bank.